Radu Mihnea

-Radu Mihnea (1586 – 13 January 1626) was Voivode (Prince) of Wallachia between September 1601 and March 1602, and again between March and May 1611, September 1611 and August 1616, August 1620 and August 1623, and Voivode (Prince) of Moldavia in 1616–1619, 1623–1626.
+Radu Mihnea (1586 – 13 January 1626) was the voivode (prince) of Wallachia between September 1601 and March 1602, and again between March and May 1611, September 1611 and August 1616, and August 1620 and August 1623.
+He was also the voivode (prince) of Moldavia from 1616 to 1619 and 1623 to 1626.
 He was the illegitimate son of Mihnea Turcitul by Voica Bratcul.

-Modern-style prince & Family Man
+Renaissance prince and family man

 Radu Mihnea spent part of his early years in Koper (Capodistria), on Mount Athos and in Greece.
 His stay in the Serenissima accounts for the pro-Venetian character of his rule and his interest in reforming the institutions of Wallachia and Moldavia.
 After completing his studies in Istanbul, Radu became prince of Wallachia at a very important time in Romanian history: following the union of the three principalities of Wallachia, Moldavia, and Transylvania under Michael the Brave.

 Radu would rule no less than four times in Wallachia and twice in Moldavia.
 He was loved due to his Renaissance style and love of the arts.
 This was due to his upbringing by the monks of Iveron at Mount Athos, Greece.
-Radu Mihnea died in 1626 in Moldavia, and his body was carried to Bucharest and interred at the Church of Prince Radu.
+Radu Mihnea died in 1626 in Hârlău, Moldavia, and his body was carried to Bucharest and interred at the Radu Vodă Monastery.
 The monastery was protected by the monks of Mount Athos due to Radu's loyalty to his educators.
-Radu and his wife Arghira had five children, three boys and two girls.
+Radu and his wife Arghira Minetti had five children, three boys and two girls.
 These five would be the last surviving direct descendants of Vlad III Dracula.
 The eldest was Alexandru Coconul.

 He replaced Polish vassal Simion Movilă on the throne in Bucharest after the brief occupation of Wallachia by the troops of hetmans Jan Zamoyski and Jan Karol Chodkiewicz.
 His first rule in the country signified the return to Ottoman control, interrupted since Michael the Brave.

 Radu appears to have been interested in a joint rule over Wallachia and Moldavia.
 He came closest to achieving it when his third rule over Moldavia was doubled by the reign of his son Alexandru Coconul in Wallachia.
 The subtlety of this gesture is discarded in several sources: